mfs409/cap-camera-bug-report/README.md

 # Test Code for Capacitor Camera

+**Update 3 Septempber 2021: This bug has been fixed.
+See <https://github.com/ionic-team/capacitor/pull/5004>**

 The purpose of this repository is to provide some shareable code for debugging an issue I've been observing with the Capacitor Camera Plugin on Android.